Choosing a College

 Liberal arts colleges

-These colleges offer a broad base of courses in the liberal arts, which includes areas such as literature, history, languages, mathematics and life sciences.
+These colleges offer a broad base of courses in the liberal arts, which includes areas such as literature, history, languages, mathematics and sciences.
 Most are private and offer four-year programs that lead to a bachelor's degree.
-These colleges can prepare you for a variety of careers or for graduate study.
+They tend to be smaller environments and are often found in more rural or suburban areas.

 Universities

 Universities often are larger and offer more majors and degree options—bachelor's, master's and doctoral degrees—than colleges.
-Most universities contain several smaller colleges, such as colleges of liberal arts, engineering or health sciences.
-These colleges can prepare you for a variety of careers or for graduate study.
+Most universities contain several smaller colleges, such as colleges of liberal arts, engineering, or health sciences.
+Universities tend to have more students, including more nontraditional and even students who commute to campus.

 Community colleges

 Community colleges offer two-year associate degrees that prepare you to transfer to a four-year college to earn a bachelor's degree.
-They also offer other associate degrees and certificates that focus on preparing you for a certain career.
+They also offer other associate degrees and certificates that prepare you for a certain career.
 Community colleges are often an affordable option with relatively low tuition.

 For-profit colleges